Foray-Consulting/maistro/README.md

 - Node.js and npm
 - [Goose CLI tool](https://github.com/xyzabc/goose) (confirmed to work with v1.0.7+)
 - Access to system crontab (for scheduling)
+- Docker and Docker Compose (for containerized deployment)

 ## Installation

+### Standard Installation

 1. Clone this repository:
 ```bash